aceteam/Coroutines/README.md

 **IMPORTANT:** You should only use capture by copy in these lambdas unless you're absolutely certain the lifetime of an object captured by reference will completely overlap the lifetime of your entire coroutine's execution.

 ## Future work planned
-- Support for running code on another thread while suspending execution (non-blocking) on the game thread.
 - Support for requesting async loads of objects / classes while suspending execution.